Creating and Running a PHPixie Project on macOS with ServBay

 66

-67Create a Sample Template: Add the following to
+67Create Example Template: Add this code to

 assets/templates/app/home.php

 .
-Create the file and directories if they do not exist.php<!doctype html> <html lang="en"> <head> <meta charset="UTF-8"> <meta name="viewport" content="width=device-width, initial-scale=1.0"> <title>Welcome to PHPixie on ServBay</title> <style> body { font-family: sans-serif; line-height: 1.6; margin: 20px; } h1 { color: #333; } p { margin-bottom: 15px; } code { background-color: #f4f4f4; padding: 2px 5px; border-radius: 4px; } ul { list-style: none; padding: 0; } li { margin-bottom: 10px; } li a { text-decoration: none; color: #007bff; } li a:hover { text-decoration: underline; } </style> </head> <body> <h1>Welcome to PHPixie on ServBay</h1> <p>This page is being generated dynamically by your PHPixie application running on ServBay.</p> <h2>Sample Feature Links:</h2> <ul> <li><a href="/home/memcached">Test Memcached</a></li> <li><a href="/home/redis">Test Redis</a></li> <li><a href="/home/add_user">Add a user to the database</a></li> <li><a href="/home/list_users">List users from the database</a></li> </ul> <p>Please ensure that you have completed the required database and cache configuration steps.</p> </body> </html>
+Create the file and directories if needed.php<!doctype html> <html lang="en"> <head> <meta charset="UTF-8"> <meta name="viewport" content="width=device-width, initial-scale=1.0"> <title>Welcome to PHPixie on ServBay</title> <style> body { font-family: sans-serif; line-height: 1.6; margin: 20px; } h1 { color: #333; } p { margin-bottom: 15px; } code { background-color: #f4f4f4; padding: 2px 5px; border-radius: 4px; } ul { list-style: none; padding: 0; } li { margin-bottom: 10px; } li a { text-decoration: none; color: #007bff; } li a:hover { text-decoration: underline; } </style> </head> <body> <h1>Welcome to PHPixie on ServBay</h1> <p>This page is being generated dynamically by your PHPixie application running on ServBay.</p> <h2>Sample Feature Links:</h2> <ul> <li><a href="/home/memcached">Test Memcached</a></li> <li><a href="/home/redis">Test Redis</a></li> <li><a href="/home/add_user">Add User to Database</a></li> <li><a href="/home/list_users">List Users in Database</a></li> </ul> <p>Please make sure you've completed the corresponding database and cache configuration steps.</p> </body> </html>

 1